michaeljmuller/plexstack/README.md

 Alternatively, you can find the general configuration page from the home screen by clicking on the gear icon to get to a system info page, then clicking on the "General" top-nav item; it has a gear icon.

-Copy the "NZB Key" from the "Security" section of this page.
+★ Copy the "API Key" from the "Security" section of this page.  *(Note: The NZB key seems more appropriate for use by Sonarr, but this didn't work when I tried it.)*

-While you're on this page, change the "External internet access" setting to be "Add NZB files", then click "Save Changes".
+★ While you're on this page, change the "External internet access" setting to be "Add NZB files", then click "Save Changes".

-Because you made a change, you need to re-start the container.
-I just stop everything with `docker compose down` and then start it with `docker compose up`, but you can

 ## Configure SAB into Sonarr